sjw7444/jsonresume-theme-engineering-leader/README.md

 npm run export
 ```

-If you want to see or modify and example, this project is configured to export a resume from the `examples` folder just by running vscode f5.
+If you want to see or modify an example, this project is configured to export a resume from the `examples` folder just by running vscode f5.

 ```bash
 resume export --resume examples/example-resume.json --theme . examples/example-resume.html